Trialog Series: German Sonderweg? - An Assessment of the Current Status of Economic Policy and Economic Sciences in Germany

 How can refugees find adequate and affordable housing in Berlin?
 In the midst of a tight housing market and numerous barriers to access, we are developing ideas for possible solutions with policymakers, civil society and the real estate industry.

-• Research atlas "Social cohesion" in cooperation with the BUA
+• Research Atlas "Social Cohesion" in cooperation with BUA

-The interactive research atlas "Social Cohesion" visualises the current research activities on the topic of social cohesion in the Berlin research area.
+The interactive research atlas "Social Cohesion" visualizes the current research activities on the topic of social cohesion in the Berlin research area.

-• The logo of the Berlin Governance Platform in three colours as a favicon.
-We work as a non-profit organisation in the service of promoting good governance, developing projects and concepts.
+• The logo of the Berlin Governance Platform in three colors as favicon.
+We work as a non-profit society in the service of promoting good governance, developing projects and concepts.
 We create spaces for all those who want to help shape a just and sustainable future.

-Trialogues on the compatibility of family and career in partnership
+Trialogues on the compatibility of family and career as partners

 • Voices at the touch of a button: citizen participation via voice messages

-• Additional benefits as a driver of energy-efficient building refurbishment
+• Added value as a driver of energy-efficient building refurbishment

-The project "Additional benefits as a driver of energy-efficient building refurbishment" aimed to bring more clarity to the social debate on the multiple benefits of energy-efficient refurbishment.
+The project "Additional benefits as drivers of energy-efficient building refurbishment" aimed to clarify the societal debate on the multiple benefits of energy-efficient refurbishment.

 • International exchange Berlin-Minsk

-The bilateral project "Cities for Citizens" brings together German and Belarusian experts from politics & administration, business and organised civil society in Trialogue ® in order to integrate their accumulated knowledge into current [...]
+The bilateral project "Cities for Citizens" brings together German and Belarusian experts from politics & administration, business and organized civil society in the Trialogue ®, in order to integrate their accumulated knowledge into the current [...]

 • New Urban Agenda Berlin

-During the two-year project period (2018 to 2020), TU Berlin, in cooperation with the Berlin Governance Platform, organised four trialogues and four trialogue project groups on the urban policy challenges of mobility, immigration, housing [...].
+Within the two years of the project (2018 to 2020), the TU Berlin, in cooperation with the Berlin Governance Platform, organized four trialogues and four trialogical project groups on the urban policy challenges of mobility, immigration, housing [...]

 • EnVision